Hook (video game): Development and release

 The Super Nintendo version was in early development in January 1992.
 Ocean Software began working on the graphic adventure version in January 1992.
 For the graphic adventure game, the creative team read the film's script and were required to have the gameplay closely follow the film's story.
 It was Ocean Software's first graphic adventure game.
-The NES and Game Boy versions, developed by Ocean Software, were the first versions to be released; they were published by Sony Imagesoft, and were released in February 1992.
+The NES and Game Boy versions, developed by Painting by Numbers, were the first versions to be released; they were published by Sony Imagesoft, and were released in April 1992.
 The Amiga version had been published in Europe by July 1992.

-The SNES version, developed by Ukiyotei and published by Sony Imagesoft, had been released in the United States by September 1992.
+The Super NES version, developed by Ukiyotei and published by Sony Imagesoft, had been released in the United States by September 1992.
 Ocean Software developed and published the Commodore 64 version, also released in 1992.
 By March 1993, Irem had released its arcade version of the game in the United States.
 The Sega CD and Genesis versions were developed by Core Design, while the Game Gear version was developed by Spidersoft; each version was published by Sony Imagesoft.
 The Sega CD version includes voice acting, but not from the film's actors, as licensing their voices was deemed too costly.
-In the United States, the Sega CD version was released in March or April 1993, while the Genesis and Game Gear versions were released in July 1993.
+In the United States, the Sega CD version was released in March or April 1993, while the Genesis and Game Gear versions were released in late 1993.
 In Europe, the Mega Drive version was released in November 1993.
 By December 1993, the Amiga version had been re-released in Europe by publisher Hit Squad.